databrickslabs/migrate/README.md

 This section uses an API to remotely run Spark commands on a cluster, this API is called [Execution Context](https://docs.databricks.com/dev-tools/api/1.2/index.html#execution-context)

-By default, this will launch an small cluster in the `data/` folder to export the Hive Metastore data.
+By default, this will launch a small cluster in the `data/` folder to export the Hive Metastore data.
 If you need a specific IAM role to export the metastore, use the `--cluster-name` option to connect to a specific cluster.